Session 5 – Getting Biological Data from Public Repositories

 ## get the path to the file with the nucleotide sequences -- THIS IS EXCLUSIVE FOR YOUR COMPUTER AND IT IS NOT THE PATH SHOWN BELOW

-my_popset_as_dna_stringset <- readDNAStringSet(filepath = "~/Desktop/Teach_R/class_pages_reference/bioinformatics_gitbook_1/my_working_directory/acetylcholine_receptor_popset_1248341763.txt",
+my_nuccore_as_dna_stringset <- readDNAStringSet(filepath = "~/Desktop/Teach_R/class_pages_reference/bioinformatics_gitbook_1/my_working_directory/acetylcholine_receptor_nuccore_data.txt",

 format = "fasta")

-# A DNAStringSet instance of length 30
+# DNAStringSet object of length 21:

 # width seq names

-# [1] 1506 ATGACGGTTCTCCTCNNNNNNNNNNNNCTCGGTCTGCTCGGCC...ACGTTATTACAGTTGAACCATGCAGCTCCCGCCTCCAACTAA MF580080.1 Espada...
+# [1] 1506 ATGACGGTTCTCCTCNNNNNNNNNNNNCTCGGTCTGCTCGGCCTCGTCACAAGATGT...AACTACACAACAAACACGTTATTACAGTTGAACCATGCAGCTCCCGCCTCCAACTAA MF580080.1 Espada...

 # ... ... ...